braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/use_cases.md

 > This article describes specific examples of using feature flags to improve your user experience.
 Looking for steps on how to create a feature flag in Braze?
 Refer to [Creating feature flags][8].

 {% alert important %}
 Feature flags are currently in beta.
-Contact your Braze account manager if you're interested in participating in the early access.
+[Click here](https://dashboard.braze.com/engagement/feature_flags) to learn more about joining the beta program.
 {% endalert %}

 ## Gradual rollouts